jwiegley/johnwiegley/drafts/drafts.md

 difficulty, or "skill", is like a person who's made a huge knot out of a piece of string, and then must untie it.

-# Zen and the inescapable trap of being phony

-r/zen
-jwiegley

-This is like the good-hearted man who’s so afraid of his own evil that he wrings his hands in anxiety and is never at peace.
-Which, if you think about that for a moment, is just too ironic.

 # Manifestation of God/Holy Spirit/Maid of Heaven Uncreated?

-r/bahai
-jwiegley

 This is actually a fairly subtle point, as evidenced by the volume of words you've received in response.
 It concerns the station of the Primal Will, and